eternaldensity/Sandcastle-Builder/README.md

 - Rosetta now always displays how many NPBs for the next FA upgrade
 - Stats show number of castles sacrificed via Molpy Down or Rift
 - Automation Optimisation improved to allow Construction from Blackprints from occurring alongside other work
+- Boost to allow construction of Glass Tools of finite price instead of infinite price
+- Finally a new way to get Factory Automation runs

 ## 2.9
 - Production Control for Tool Factory